-Law School Professors Find Best Friends at the Bar is a Powerful Resource
+Law School Professors Find a Powerful Resource in Books by Susan Smith Blakely

 Law schools and law professors provide the foundation for successful legal professionals.
 When they help students make good decisions based on realistic expectations, they remain far ahead of the competition.
 It’s no mystery that women face different challenges than men in the male-dominated legal profession.
 It also is no secret that women’s double-shift of responsibilities at work and at home is driving change and encouraging flexibility in the workplace at large.
 From having children to caring for aging parents, women shoulder a unique burdens, which affect them and their families throughout their careers.
 Susan Smith Blakely educates young women in law school about their options and potential for fulfilling careers—having this knowledge while still in law school helps students create career paths that work for them.